GSStnb/docs/ref/fundamentals.rst

 .. note::

-    When no drawing tool is active, the arrow cursor |image30| is displayed and the default action within the drawing window is *select* (See **Selecting Entities** below).
+    When no drawing tool is active, the mouse pointer |image30| is displayed and the default action within the drawing window is *select* (See **Selecting Entities** below).

     When a :ref:`drawing tool <tools>` is active, a small crosshair cursor |image31| is displayed.
 "Snap indicator lines" can also be configured in the :ref:`Application Preferences <app-prefs>` to make the cursor more visible.